-The name “amillennialism” does not adequately characterize the eschatological system.
-Etymologically, the word means “no millennium,” since the prefix “a” in Greek negates the word to which it is connected.
-Amillennialists, however, don't adhere to the non-existence of a millennium, but just that it 's not a literal 1,000 year period.
+Christians have different views on the 1,000-year period of time described in the book of Revelation (cf. Rev. 20:1-6).
+Amillennialism is one widely-held interpretation of this passage.
+The name “amillennialism” does not adequately describe this perspective, however.
+The term amillennialism literally means “no millennium,” since the prefix “a” (that is, "alpa" in Greek) negates the term that it precedes.
+Yet amillennialists don't adhere to the non-existence of a millennium, they just believe that it 's not a literal 1,000-year period.

-Amillennialism is by far the most dominant eschatological position in the history of Christianity.
+Amillennialism is by far the most dominant eschatological position in the history of Christianity. ("Eschatology" refers to the doctrine of "last things," meaning the end times.)
 The view is held by the Roman Catholic Church, the Greek Orthodox Church, and by a large segment of Protestantism.
-In recent years, amillennialism has seen an increase in adherents due in part to the decline of dispensationalism.
-Stanley Grenz writes: “[A]millennialism has benefited from the efforts of those who have questioned the validity of dispensationalism in a context in which postmillennialism was perceived as no longer a viable option.”
+In recent years, amillennialism has seen an increase in adherents due in part to the decline of dispensational premillennialism.
+(See article on comparing premillennialism, amillennialism, and postmillennialism here.
+The article includes graphs.)

-Where as postmillennialism holds that the millennium will be inaugurated by means of the Church preaching the gospel, and premillennialsim holds that the millennium will begin after the seven-year tribulation, amillennialism believe the millennium began with Christ’s first coming and will continue until Christ’s second coming.
+Where as postmillennialism holds that the 1,000-year millennium will begin by means of the Church preaching the gospel, and premillennialsim holds that the 1,000-year millennium will begin after the rapture and the seven-year tribulation, amillennialism believe the 1,000-year millennium began with Jesus Christ’s first coming and will continue until his Second Coming.
+Scroll down to see the timeline explaining amillennialism.

 Christ Second Coming